1966bc/Biovarase/README.md

 ...
 ## changelog

+**2018-12-25**

+Hi all and merry christmas, this is the new 4.2 version of Biovarase.

+I' ve use this powerfull tool, [Spyder](https://www.spyder-ide.org/), to refactoring all the project.

+It's very cool;)

+Change widgets.py to tools.py because it seems widgets it' s a reserved word in deep python tk file....

+Clean, with the Spider help, very much code lines.

 **2018-12-09**

 Add rejections managements.Now you can add actions, something like "Calibation","Blanck cuvette","Substitutions" in the relative frame and save on the database rejection actions on selected results.